 That's often the sticking point.
 Responsibility is demanded, but employees are not empowered to decide on budgets and innovation.
-This responsibility for the company's resources demands a new direction - away from a job description that says what to do to a result orientation that dictates what to deliver.
+This responsibility to the company's resources demands a new direction - away from a job description that says what to do to a result orientation that dictates what to deliver.

 10. More understanding & cooperation between the generations

 First, some prejudices have to be filed.
 The Generation Y representatives basically have a not so different value system.
 Still, loyalty, integrity, responsibility, and desire for work count.
 But the definition of a successful life has changed.
 Crucial is for both sides, always to look, from where the other pecks.
 The Gen Y is very changing and wants to move something.
 It accepts that work-life balance no longer functions after the clock, but that work and life are interlinked.